-The Lower Mainland celebrates the Diwali Festival every autumn with East Indian cultural celebrations taking place in Vancouver, Surrey and elsewhere.
+The Lower Mainland celebrates the Diwali Festival in autumn with East Indian cultural celebrations taking place in Vancouver, Surrey and elsewhere.

 Click on any of the above links to jump to specific information, or continue reading to learn all about the Diwali Festival.

-Two of the biggest events during the festival each year are Diwali Downtown Vancouver and Diwali Downtown Surrey.
-Other Diwali Fest events take place throughout the region and include plays, storytelling, music and dance performances.
+Two of the biggest events during the festival each year are Diwali Downtown Surrey and Diwali Downtown Vancouver.
+Other Diwali Fest events that take place throughout the region usually include plays, storytelling, music and dance performances.

-Some Diwali Fest events only attract a couple of dozen people or so, but the main Surrey event attracts one or two hundred, and the Vancouver one often attracts even more.
+Some Diwali Fest events only attract a couple of dozen people or so, but the main Surrey event typically attracts 100 to 200 people, and the Vancouver one often attracts even more.
 The Diwali-themed boat parties are especially popular.

 What is Diwali Fest?

-An annual Hindu festival celebrated in the fall sometime between mid-October and mid-November, Diwali is one of the largest and most important festivals in India.
+Diwali is an annual Hindu festival of lights celebrated in the fall sometime between mid-October and mid-November.
+It is one of the largest and most important festivals in India.
 People celebrate the festival with small clay lamps and other traditional art forms that symbolize good over evil.

 Diwali Fest is an arts and culture festival that provides an opportunity to experience different elements of South Asian culture.
-Spread out over the month (or sometimes a month-and-a-half), and across the Lower Mainland, it’s a fair-sized festival overall, made up of smaller individual events, some of which are free or by donation.
+Spread out over the month (or sometimes a month-and-a-half), and across the Lower Mainland, it’s a fair-sized festival made up of smaller individual events, some of which are free or by donation.

-Numerous events take place over the course of Diwali Fest, including two main ones – Diwali Downtown Vancouver and Diwali Downtown Surrey.
-Both are free events (or by donation) and feature dance performances, live music, ethnic foods and a wide variety of both contemporary and classical Indian and South Asian culture.
+Numerous events take place over the course of Diwali Fest, including Diwali Downtown Surrey, Diwali in Coquitlam and Diwali Downtown Vancouver.
+All are free events (or by donation).
+They typically feature dance performances, live music, ethnic foods and a wide variety of both contemporary and classical Indian and South Asian culture.
 Diwali-themed dance parties also take place most years.

 Diwali Downtown Vancouver

-Diwali Downtown is the largest of the festival’s various free (and by donation) events.
-It generally offers the most performances, selection of vendor stalls and exhibits.
-There is also usually a bit of food to sample too.
+It’s usually the largest of the festival’s various free (and by donation) events.
+It generally offers the most performances, along with the largest selection of vendor stalls and exhibits.

 Diwali Downtown Surrey

-For more information about Diwali Fest, including event dates and other venues, check out the Diwali Celebration Society website.
+To learn more about Diwali Fest, including events at different venues, check out the Diwali Celebration Society website.